sabrinathai/ExperienceSampler/Google-Script-Data-Collector/Instructions.md

 You are now ready the test and potentially deploy the data storage web app.

 1. Click on the debug icon, which looks like a bug and is located beside the dropdown menu titled **Select function**.
 2. The script will then ask for Authorization.
-Select `Continue` and then `Accept` to authorize the web app.
+Select `Review Permissions`.
+3. Click on your Google Account
+4. You will see "This app is not verified" on the screen.
+Click on `Advanced` underneath it.
+5. Scroll down and click on `Go to Untitled project (unsafe)` Note: the name of the project may vary depending on how you have named your project.
+6. Then click `Allow`.
+You will most likely get an email from Google notifying you that an unverified app has been made.
-3. To deploy as a web app, a project version needs to be created.
+7. To deploy as a web app, a project version needs to be created.
-4. Go to `Publish` then `Deploy as web app`.
+8. Go to `Publish` then `Deploy as web app`.
-5. In the dropdown menu for Who has access to the app, select `Anyone, even anonymous`.
+9. In the dropdown menu for Who has access to the app, select `Anyone, even anonymous`.
-6. Then click `Deploy`.
+10. Then click `Deploy`.
 Copy the URL that appears below `Current web app URL`.
 You need this URL to input into your ExperienceSampler code so that the app knows where to send the data.

 ## saveData functions